Hexagon/pup/docs/usage.md

 - `-h, --help`: Display the help message with a list of available commands and options.
 - `-v, --version`: Show the current version of Pup.

+### Controlling running instances

+The pup CLI can be used to control running instances, using the following command line flags.
+Run in a directory with a `pup.json`, or point to the correct instance configuration using
+`--config "path/to/config"`.

+- `--restart all|process-id`: Restarts, or starts, the running processes `process-id`, or all processes
+- `--start all|process-id`: Starts the running processes `process-id`, or all processes if not already running
+- `--stop all|process-id`: Stops the process `process-id`, or all processes, if they are running.
+Process will restart instantly if configured to.
+- `--block all|process-id`: Block the process `process-id`, or all processes, completely from starting.
+- `--stop all|process-id`: Unblock the process `process-id`, or all processes, allowing it to start again.
+Will not start the process.
+- `--terminate`: Stop all processes and exit.

+Example to restart task-1 started using `pup.json` in the current directory.

+`pup --restart task-1`

+Example to stop task-2 started using `/root/pup.json` in the current directory.
+Requires write permission to `/root/`

+`pup --stop task-2 --config /root/pup.json`

 ### Configuring using the cli

 ### Init